mr-c/shouldacite/SampleWorkflowNoCitation.md

  No

+3. Did the software manipulate or create your data, software or other outputs?
+ No

-3. Do the authors of the software rely on academic credit for funding?
+4. Do the authors of the software rely on academic credit for funding?

  No